Voces y Caras: Latinx Communities of North Florida [

 that promotes a dialogue that goes beyond the classroom.

-Projects like Voces y Caras that aim to make a difference beyond the academy build upon the ideas of Brazilian
+Voces y Caras that aim to make a difference beyond the academy build upon the ideas of Brazilian

 educator Paulo Freire (1921–1997) who promulgated an education for the change of society

-freedom in my classroom as a process of letting go of the fear of identifying as Latinos
+Freire 1971, 35].
+I apply this freedom in my classroom as a process of letting go of the fear

-and speaking Spanish.
-Students understand that our identity contributes to making
+of identifying as Latinos and speaking Spanish.
+Students understand that our identity

-the society we live in better.
-They also realize that although they are neither from
+contributes to making the society we live in better.
+They also realize that although

-here nor from there, they are bicultural, bilingual individuals, and that by coming
+they are neither from here nor from there, they are bicultural, bilingual individuals,

-together, they can combine the best of these places where their roots and cultures
+and that by coming together, they can combine the best of these places where their

-communities offers the opportunity to democratize knowledge, and this is perhaps truer
+that engages with communities offers the opportunity to democratize knowledge, and

-today than ever, with technologies at our fingertips that offer immediate ways to
+this is perhaps truer today than ever, with technologies at our fingertips that offer

-projects must be easily accessible:
+has cautioned, these projects must be easily accessible:

 First, any public digital humanities project should be designed such that people of